huberfe/huberfe.github.io/index.md

 ## Team

-> _We are hiring!_ I am looking for PhD and Postdoc students to work with us on mathematical optimization for quantum information & computation, quantum error correction, and quantum correlations.
-[More information](https://quantique.labri.fr/positions/).
-If interested, send me your application (CV, transcript of records, MSc or PhD Thesis, for postdocs a research plan).

 - Moises Bermejo Moran (PhD student, Jagiellonian U. Kraków)
 - Gerard Munné (PhD student, Jagiellonian U. Kraków)
 - Albert Rico (PhD student, Jagiellonian U. Kraków)